 - Make the Purpose Clear – State the purpose for family worship.
 Restate it often.
 For example: “We are setting aside this time to learn about God then lovingly respond to God in worship.”

 - KISS: Keep It Simple Sam! – Overcomplicating things will lead to burnout.
 While a simple format may not seem like much in one day, the long term benefits will be meaningful.

 - Read the Bible – Again, don’t overcomplicate it.
 This is not a race to get through the Bible.
 Try a simple Bible reading plan, or work slowly through a book of the Bible.
 If you have small children choose a Gospel-centered story Bible or children’s book.
 You can see yesterday’s post for examples.

 - Memorize Scripture – Have a simple plan.
-The New City Catechism is a helpful place to start.
+Our family is currently using SWORDGRIP by Scripture Memory Fellowship International.
 Perhaps choosing a short Psalm to memorize would be helpful.
 Try Psalm 117 for starters (TWO VERSES!)